httpie/cli/.github/ISSUE_TEMPLATE/bug_report.md

 Tell us what happens instead

 **Debug output and/or screenshots**
-It's important that you provide the full command argument list as well as the output of the failing command.
-Use the `--debug` flag, then copy and paste both the command and its output here.
+Please provide the full command argument list as well as the output of the failing command.
+Run `http` with the `--debug` flag, then copy and paste both the command and its output here.

 ```
 $ http --debug <COMPLETE ARGUMENT LIST THAT TRIGGERS THE ERROR>